 Get outside!
 Sugar Land has a wide variety of outdoor recreational opportunities available for residents and the surrounding community.

 The Municipal Pool at City Park is open seasonally and swim lessons are offered onsite.
-Additionally, the Splashpad at River Park as well as the Splashpad at the Plaza adjacent to Smart Financial Center are open from April 15 through October 15 of each year.
+Additionally, the Splashpad at River Park as well as the Splashpad at the Plaza adjacent to Smart Financial Center are typically open from April 15 through October 15 of each year.

 Fishing is a popular amenity in the City of Sugar Land, including at Memorial Park, Eldridge Park, Sugar Mill Park and Thomas L. James Park.
 All individuals over the age of 17 years must have a current Texas freshwater fishing license.
 Up to five fish may be taken home per person, per day.
 Learn more about fishing licenses and community fishing regulations through the Texas Parks & Wildlife Department (TPWD).